-Since working with Nottingham City Asperger Service to pilot the effectiveness of Dramatherapy in 2012 and 2013, Rebekah has been using Dramatherapy with adults with Asperger Syndrome as a tool for understanding self and others.
-It has been a useful, effective and highly accessible approach for understanding confusion, alleviating stress, enabling expression, improving communication, managing situations, developing strategies and integrating ability into diagnosis.
+Since working with Nottingham City Austism Service to pilot the effectiveness of Dramatherapy in 2012 and 2013, Rebekah has an interest in Dramatherapy and Asperger Syndrome as a tool for understanding self and others.
+It has been a useful, effective and highly accessible approach for developing understanding of self and others, alleviating stress, enabling expression, improving communication, managing situations, developing strategies and integrating ability into diagnosis.

 Dramatherapy and Asperger's Syndrome